jcrohde/MACE/README.md

 MACE is written in QT 4.7.4.
 For compiling MACE on your computer you should have QT 4.7.4 or a higher version.

-Create a new directory "MACE" and put the header files, cpp files and the ui file in this directory.
+Create a new directory "~/MACE" and put the header files, cpp files and the ui file in this directory.
 Then

-      cd MACE
+      cd ~/MACE
       qmake -project
       qmake
-      make
+      make/gmake/nmake (depending on your OS)

 			Hints